 The Department of Labor and Industries (L&I) recently made a coverage decision regarding proton beam therapy.
-Proton beam therapy delivers high doses of radiation to tumors with limited scatter impact to the surrounding tissues.
-This makes it ideal for treating deep tumors that are close to critical organs and body structures.
+Here, the decision is in an L&I claim for cancer and its treatment.
+An L&I claim for cancer falls under an occupational disease claim.
+These types of claims arise when work conditions cause a sickness or an illness.
+For treatment, proton beam therapy delivers high doses of radiation to tumors with limited scatter impact to the surrounding tissues.
+In fact, this procedure is ideal for treating deep tumors that are close to critical organs and body structures.

-What cancer types are covered under my L&I claim?
+What cancer types does L&I cover under my claim?

-L&I decided that proton beam therapy is a coveted treatment for injured workers presenting with certain primary cancers.
-These kinds of cancer include: esophageal cancer, head/neck cancer, skull-based cancer, hepatocellular carcinoma cancer, brain cancer, spinal cancer, and ocular cancer.
+Recently, L&I decided that proton beam therapy is a coveted treatment for injured workers presenting with certain primary cancers.
+Interestingly, these kinds of cancers include esophageal cancer and head or neck cancer.
+They also include skull-based cancer and hepatocellular carcinoma cancer.
+Moreover, they include brain cancer, spinal cancer, and ocular cancer.
 Also, other types of cancers are included when all other treatment options are contraindicated, after review by a multidisciplinary tumor board.

-Proton beam therapy was under review in 2014.
-Thereafter, it was reviewed again in May 2019 by the State Health Technology Clinical Committee (HTCC).
-On re-review, the HTCC expanded the kinds of primary cancer proton beam therapy can be used to treat.
+Proton beam therapy is not new.
+In fact, proton beam therapy was under review in 2014 for L&I claims for cancer.
+After that, the State Health Technology Clinical Committee (HTCC) reviewed it again in May 2019.
+On re-review, the HTCC expanded the kinds of primary cancer proton beam therapy under this treatment.
 L&I has adopted the HTCC coverage determination for workers’ compensation claims.

 Generally, in workers’ compensation claims, proton beam therapy requires prior authorization.
-For State funded claims, a pre-authorization form can be completed to obtain the necessary authorization.
+For State funded claims, you can complete a pre-authorization form to obtain the necessary authorization.
 To obtain pre-authorization in a self-insured workers compensation claim, you must go through the employer or their third party administrator.

-More information about proton beam therapy in L&I claims and workers’ compensation claims can be found on the L&I website.
+More information about proton beam therapy in L&I claims and workers’ compensation claims is available on the L&I website.